SunTzunami/IBM312_assignment/README.md

 # IBM312_assignment

-Final Group Assignment of IBM 312 course
+Final Group Assignment of IBM 312 course.
+This repo has the source code for the study and all the plots used in the final manuscript.

 ## A study to measure the impact of some NBA players on their respective franchises